chriskrycho/v4.chriskrycho.com/2016/a-new-schedule.txt

 [previously]: http://www.chriskrycho.com/2014/boosting-my-productivity.html

 A lot of the things I wrote about before I still do, and they work well for me.
 I still use OmniFocus to manage my tasks; I still use the pomodoro approach for keeping my brain moving throughout a whole day, and I still refuse to use email as a task manager (though I've been less disciplined about hitting "Inbox Zero" than I'd like of late).
 However, I found in the past few months that, while good, those habits aren't quite *enough* for everything I have going.
 They are necessary but insufficient.

+[^40-hours]: If I can manage more on the school front over the weekends, that's a win, but this breakdown is usually enough to get done everthing I need to.

+[^olo-hours]: Olo is a *fantastic* employer.
+Among many other things Olo does exceptionally well, they were willing to hire me as a salaried, full-time type employee with full benefits, but working 30 hours instead of 40 while I'm finishing my M. Div.
+I have pro-rated pay and vacation (though, pro-rated vacation just means I have the same amount of functional time off as everyone else does), but otherwise am just like every other employee in terms of health-care, training availability, laptop, etc. Olo is the best place I've ever worked, bar none, and by a *large* margin.